-When you are ready to use the computer again, unlatch and open the display, and press any key.
-If the power indicator is off, the computer has entered Hibernation mode and turned off.
-Slide and release the power switch to turn the computer back on.
-Note that the computer may enter Hibernation mode after a period of time it is in Sleep mode.
-Turn the power on to wake up the computer from Hibernation mode.
+When you are ready to use the computer again, unlatch and open the display; then slide and release the power switch.

+Note: If the sleep indicator is off, the computer has entered Hibernation mode and turned off.
+If the power indicator is off but the sleep indicator is on, the computer has entered Sleep mode.
+In both cases, slide and release the power switch to turn the computer back on.
+Note that the computer may enter Hibernation mode after it is in Sleep mode for a period of time.